 Back in the UK, August kicked off a splurge of commitment to personal projects, not all of which died off before the month was out.
 I wrote a team picker for the Premier League Fantasy Football game, and a Twitter client, both of which are still going strong.
 I also promised to regularly publish sections of Forgotten Children in the hope that it would encourage me to write, though that seems largely to have fallen by the wayside after only four chapters.

 In September and on into October, the world around us grew cold once more.
-Days were spent on trips with Joseph, exploring and photographing more of the county now that he no longer requires an afternoon nap and all the associated infrastructure.
+Days were spent on trips, exploring and photographing more of the county now that our kid no longer requires an afternoon nap and all the associated infrastructure.
 Possibly that’s the best bit of toddlers’ development - as time goes by they need less special consideration and fewer bags of Baby Stuff.
 First goes the pram, then the bottles, the jars of baby food, the pushchair, and one day, at long last, the nappies.

 Also in October, I leaped aboard the Guardian vs. Carter-Ruck bandwagon as it stormed through Twitter and blogs, and moved my own website from Drupal to Wordpress, an achievement that did not come without a loss of both hair and post metadata.
 My branch of my company got sold - to the Germans, so I guess I now do U-Boats for a living.
 Apart from the traditional recycling of middle management, very little has changed.